nitrogen/nitrogen/README.markdown

 See the [Nitrogen Project website](http://nitrogenproject.com) for additional information.

+### Getting Started

+Download the code and move to the experimental branch.

+    $> git clone git://github.com/rklophaus/nitrogen.git
+    $> cd nitrogen
+    $> git checkout origin/experimental -b experimental

+Then, run the following...

-## Getting Started in Mac OSX / Linux
+### On Mac OSX / Linux

-Run the following:

     $> cd Quickstart
     $> ./quickstart.sh

 Open your web browser to http://localhost:8000

-## Getting Started in Windows
+### On Windows

     $> cd Quickstart
     $> quickstart.bat